 So now these "bad apples" wind up getting out of the trucking industry.
 Maybe they got sent home from a company-sponsored program.
 Maybe their first trucking company wouldn't give them the miles they wanted so they took their bad attitude someplace else and found the same thing kept happening.
 Maybe they just got kicked to the curb.

 But regardless of their story, you now have someone whose attitude toward trucking is worse than ever.
 They believed all of the negativity, went into the industry with a bad attitude, got sent packing or quit altogether, and now guess where they're heading?

 That's right.
-They're going back to the "old neighborhood".
+They're going back to the "old neighborhood."
 The same place that instilled in them the attitude that doomed them to failure in the first place.
 They feel compelled to tell the next crop of drivers that it's true - stay away from trucking - you'll be treated like garbage and it's all one big scam.
 They'll tell the story of how they did such a perfect job - everything that was asked of them - and yet they were used and abused.
-Nothing was there fault.
-They did everything right but there's no way to win because the companies build turnover and failure into their business models.
+Nothing was their fault.
+They did everything right, but there's no way to win because the companies build turnover and failure into their business models.
 That's how they make money.
-That's why you'll fail too.
+That's why you'll fail, too.

 Now a whole new wave of recruits will be mislead into thinking the same garbage as the previous recruits.
 They'll make the same mistakes and suffer the same fate.
 It's a vicious cycle of failure that perpetuates itself time and time again.
 A self-fulfilling prophecy.

 The concept is simple.
 Trucking companies make money by taking care of their customers and keeping their trucks moving safely and efficiently across the country.
 It's not rocket science.